yusefnapora/minty/README.md

 ### Mint a new NFT

-Once you have the local Ethereum network and IPFS daemon running, minting an NFT it increaibly simple.
+Once you have the local Ethereum network and IPFS daemon running, minting an NFT is incredibly simple.
 Just specify what you want to _tokenize_, the name of the NFT, and a description to tell users what the NFT is for:

 ```shell
 minty mint ~/flight-to-the-moon.txt --name "Moon Flight #1" --description "This ticket serves as proof-of-ownership of a first-class seat on a flight to the moon."